TuanHungVU1202/servertest2/README.md

   Notes: install mongoDB ver 2.2.33 only to use <function(err,db)> with <db.collection> and so on.
   See package.json for more details

+Remember to pull if made any change remotely.
 This folder for establishing server only.
 Camera streaming not working, will update later.